liudaohe/Various-WGAN-code-recurrences/README.md

 It should be noted that the original WGAN-GP paper processes each sample individually rather than in batches, but the official code seems to use batch processing, which may result in a training speed difference of about 10 times.
 This project uses the original individual processing, which is about 10 times slower than the other three.

+For learning and testing purposes only, not considered standard/formal, subject to updates at any time.

 ## Project Structure

 ```text